Friday, August 5, 2011

 Field Trips

-From the ages of 10-12, I was able to go to the opera, Disneyland, Knotts Berry Farm, Cabrillo Island, a planetarium, the zoo, plays, many museums and on and on.
+From ages 10-12, I was able to go to the opera, ballet, Disneyland, Knott's Berry Farm, Labraea Tar Pit, Cabrillo Island, a planetarium, the zoo, plays, many museums, and on and on.
 I loved every minute of it.
 I was free--on the bus with my friends, looking out the large windows, daydreaming and excited.
 You see, I was about to embark on the pages of things I'd read about.
 Places that I never thought I'd get to go.
 Places I wanted to see and embrace.
 And now was my time.
 Field trip days were absolutely my favorite days as a kid.
 My family didn't go on vacations.
-I've never been to any of those places listed above with my parents--only via school field trips.
-I'm not sure why my folks weren't the vacationing type, all we ever did was visit family--maybe that's all they ever did as children, I don't know.
+I've never been to any of the places listed above with my parents — only on school field trips.
+I'm not sure why my folks weren't the vacationing type; all we ever did was visit family — maybe that's all they ever did as children; I don't know.
 However, what I do know is this--my eyes were being opened to a great big world by going on those field trips--they made me hunger for more.
 Whatever was out there--I wanted to see it.

 My husband and I took our kids on as many adventures as we could possibly afford.
 We called them adventures because they were hardly vacations.
-We were going non-stop and we were having fun.
-We camped, and we went to every theme park in California, we took them down south to San Diego and all the way up north to the San Juan Islands.
+We were going non-stop and having fun.
+We camped and went to every theme park in California; we took them down south to San Diego and all the way up north to the San Juan Islands.
 Every year we went somewhere.
-We would have done more, but unfortunately, they grew up and also we did as much as our budget would allow.
+We would have done more, but unfortunately, they grew up, and also, we did as much as our budget would allow.
 Now my husband and I continue on without them.
-We have our own field trips--this time around though they are usually to other countries rather than just other states.
+We have our own field trips — this time around, though, they are usually to other countries rather than just other states.
 Hey, it's all in what you can afford at the time!

 The trips that we take now are still a type of field trip to me--every cathedral, museum, or famous sight that I encounter is a true wonder.
 I've read about them, I've pictured them in my mind, and now I get to see them--on my own little field trips.